 Slicing Pie: Fund Your Company Without Funds by Mike Moyer

-Equity division among founders is a difficult decision.
-Slicing Pie gives you framework to use to address this uncomfortable task.
-Mike Moyer gives advice on how to get cashflow for your business by leveraging equity and how to divide that equity among business partners and investors at various stages of a company’s life cycle.
+Startup equity division among founders is a difficult decision.
+Slicing Pie gives you a framework to use to address this uncomfortable task.
+Mike Moyer gives advice on how to get cash flow for your business by leveraging equity and how to divide that equity among business partners and investors at various stages of a company’s lifecycle.

 Founders at Work: Stories of Startup’s Early Days by Jessica Livingston

 Jessica Livingston tells the stories of legendary founders.
 Find out what it was like to create a company like Apple and Paypal in the earliest stages, from the people who made it happen.